beccaelenzil/ada/textbook-curriculum/01-ruby-fundamentals/flower-video-lesson.md

 First we'll print the **max_stock** and **quantity_available** for reference.
 We'll restock 2 times.
 The first time we should be able to restock because in our previous test we were left with 0 quantity_available --

 With the second call to restock, we should not be able to restock.
 We can use a loop to call restock twice and include a couple of the same print statements.
+We should see no change in the quantity available after the second call to restock.

 ```ruby